What to Do When You're Freaking Out About Your Finances:

 Need Help Making a Plan?

-If you’re clueless about making a plan, here’s how we can help.
-Enrollment for How to Not Freak Out About Finance, an online, DIY personal finance course opens on May 31, 2019.
-In the course, I’ve laid out everything you need get your personal finances in order.
+If you’re clueless about making a plan, here’s how we can help: How to Not Freak Out About Finance is our an online, DIY personal finance course where I’ve laid out everything you need get your personal finances in order.
 Along with the lessons, you’ll have homework, so you can practice your skills and take the actions that will actually have a lasting impact on your financial life.
 And there is a virtual community that you can lean on for support.
-Sign up below to stay in the loop about the upcoming enrollment.
+Sign up below to stay in the loop about the upcoming enrollment (and to get a special discount).